-Consequently, there are other recreational activities which go hand-in-hand with recreational fishing and include activities such as bottom sea diving, whale watching, swimming with sea creatures such as dolphins as well other common water activities such as scuba diving, kayaking, canoeing etc.
+Consequently, there are other recreational activities which go hand-in-hand with recreational fishing and include activities that are listed on jtmarine, for example bottom sea diving, whale watching, swimming with sea creatures such as dolphins as well other common water activities such as scuba diving, kayaking, canoeing etc..

 Below is some history about them that I found from the wayback machine.